nearform/initium/quick-start.md

 # Quick start

-In this guide we will see how to start the [Initium Platform](https://github.com/nearform/initium-platform) locally and deploy there from a github action using the [Initium cli](https://github.com/nearform/initium-cli).
+In this guide we will see how to start the [Initium Platform](https://github.com/nearform/initium-platform) locally and deploy an application to it from a github action using the [Initium CLI](https://github.com/nearform/initium-cli).

 ## Prerequisites